Bus accessibility

 If the wheelchair space is occupied with a buggy, standing passengers or otherwise full, and there is space elsewhere in the vehicle, the driver will ask that it is made free for a wheelchair user.
 Where a pushchair or buggy is occupying the space, the driver will ask that it is repositioned, moved to another part of the bus or folded and stored in the luggage space, where available.

 Please note that the driver has no power to compel passengers to move in this way and is reliant upon the goodwill of the passengers concerned.
 Unfortunately, if a fellow passenger refuses to move, the wheelchair user will need to wait for the next bus.
-If the bus is full or there is already a wheelchair user on board unfortunately we will not be able to carry another wheelchair user.
+If the bus is full or there is already a wheelchair user on board unfortunately we will not be able to carry another wheelchair user unless the bus has a second wheelchair space.